Registering Your Travel

 FACULTY AND STAFF TRAVELING ABROAD

-Travel should be registered at least 6 weeks prior to departure.
-Registering will ensure that travelers are covered under Drexel insurance policies and kept as informed as possible of any potential risks (health/safety, financial, intellectual property, and the like).
+Travel must be registered at least 6 weeks prior to departure.
+Registering will ensure that travelers are covered under all applicable Drexel insurance policies.
+Registration also assists the Office of Global Safety and Operations in keeping travelers informed as much as possible of potential risks (health/safety, financial, IT security, Research Compliance, and the like).
 In case of an emergency, we can best assist you if your travel is registered.

 Travel that is registered less than 6 weeks prior to departure will be processed as quickly as possible.
-Please note that non-high-risk travel registered 3 days or more prior to departure should be processed within 1-2 business days.
-High risk travel, however, often requires significant time for review.
+Please note that non-high-risk travel is generally processed within 2 - 4 business days.
+High risk travel, however, requires significant time for review.
 Timely review by individual departments cannot be guaranteed if travel registration is submitted less than 6 weeks in advance.

 You can book your travel outside of World Travel/Concur while waiting for your registration to be completed.
 (The Procurement Office does require a completed registration to book through the World Travel/Concur website).
 However, given the unpredictable nature of international travel, we strongly recommend that you book travel that is refundable or at least allows for changes if needed.
 If your travel plans change for whatever reason, you can log in to edit your registration.